-Rachel Baumgartner and Dr. Hans Niedermaier were huddled over a map of West Berlin in a small basement room with no windows.
+Judith Baumgartner and Dr. Hans Staudenmaier were huddled over a map of West Berlin in a small basement room with no windows.
 A long florescent light on the ceiling hummed like a beehive.
 They were preparing a list of objectives that the Soviet Mission Military Patrol was to photograph on its next rounds.
-Hans Niedermaier, a robust middle-aged man with a goatee and rimless glasses, was doing the selecting and dictating to Rachel, who made notes in German and Russian in a stenographer's spiraled notebook made in West Germany.
-She was young and pretty and intense; there was a certain hardness about her which would have seemed unusual in one so young, if we did not know that they were in the building in East Berlin that housed the STASI – East Germany’s State Security organization.
+Actually they were suggesting, the Russians would decide.
+It was frustrating work for they seldom knew if their allies would approve their suggestions.
+Hans Staudenmaier, a robust middle-aged man with a goatee and rimless glasses, was doing the selecting and dictating to Judith, who made notes in German, which she would later translate into Russian in a stenographer's spiraled notebook made in West Germany.
+She was young and pretty and intense; there was a certain hardness about her which would have seemed unusual in one so young if we did not know that they were in the building in East Berlin that housed the STASI – East Germany’s State Security organization.
 It was difficult for them to think of objectives in West Berlin that hadn’t already been photographed.

-A phone rang in an adjoining room and a young man yelled from there: "Fräulein Baumgartner, it's for you."
-She sighed as though annoyed, but was relieved to escape from her co-worker’s halitosis for a while.
-It was the Director's secretary on the phone, who told her to go directly to the boss's office.
-The secretary waited only for her to confirm: "Jawohl, Frau Schmidt, aber..." and hung up before Rachel could ask why she was being summoned to such lofty heights.
-She walked quickly back to Dr. Niedermaier, "I have to go upstairs, Herr Doktor.
+Judith looked out the rain-speckled window at a gray sky and, below, the gray city even when the sun was shining.
+She considered asking the Military Patrol to concentrate on vehicles for a few days, especially military ones, moving or parked.
+Yes, that was a good idea – but just as she was about to ask Staudenmaier, who was the senior person in the section, what he thought of it, a phone rang in an adjoining room and a young man yelled from there: "Fräulein Baumgartner, it's for you."
+She sighed as though annoyed, but was relieved to escape from her Staudenmaier’s halitosis for a while at least.
+It was the Director's secretary on the phone, who told her to go directly to the Herr Direktor Kamerad Wolff’s office.
+The secretary waited only for her to confirm: "Jawohl, Frau Schmidt, aber..." and hung up before Judith could ask why she was being summoned to such lofty heights.
+She walked quickly back to Dr. Staudenmaier, "I have to go upstairs, Herr Doktor.
 Sorry, I'll be back as soon as I can."

 "Anything the matter?" he asked, noticing her nervousness, but also curious.

 "No." If she said that the Director wanted to see her it would be all over the office in a matter of seconds.
-She hurried off to the paternostro, the ancient but reliable dumbwaiter-like elevator, and stepped in like the experienced passenger she was.
-It fit only one passenger in each compartment, so she could wonder in private what the Director, Herr Dr. Wolff, could possibly want with her.
-She hadn't done anything wrong that she was aware of, but she knew that one was not always necessarily aware of one's own wrongdoing.
+She hurried off to the "paternostro", the ancient but reliable dumbwaiter-like elevator, and stepped in like the experienced passenger she was.
+The paternostro fit only one, so she could wonder in private what the Director, Herr Dr. Wolff, could possibly want with her.
+She hadn't done anything wrong that she was aware of, but she knew that in the STASI one was not always necessarily aware of one's own wrongdoing.
 The paternostro was slow, for safety reasons, but it arrived on the fourth floor too soon for her.
-She wished she wasn't wearing those ugly, but warm wool stockings.
+She wished she wasn't wearing those ugly, but warm, woollen stockings.
 She knocked on the Director's door and heard Frau Schmidt's hoarse cigarette voice calling her to enter.

-Frau Schmidt, a dumpy fiftyish, rose and opened the Director's door behind her.
-"Fraülein Baumgartner," she announced.
-Instead of telling Rachel to wait, she stood aside as the Director himself came out smiling and took Rachel's hand.
+Frau Schmidt, dumpy and fiftyish, rose and opened the Director's door behind her.
+"Fräulein Baumgartner," she announced.
+Instead of telling Judith to wait, she stood aside as the Director himself came out smiling and took Judith's hand.
 She thought for a moment that he might kiss it.
 He was a tall, moderately ugly, middle-aged man with crows-feet behind his eyes from smiling.
-He wore a double-breasted suit, obviously western made, and was as elegant as any capitalist CEO.
+He wore a double-breasted suit, obviously western made, and was as elegant as any capitalist banker.

 "Coffee or tea?" he asked.
 She chose coffee.
 "Bring us two coffees, please, Frau Schmidt," Wolff ordered as he closed the door.

-"Now," he said sitting behind his desk across from her," you must be wondering why I sent for you."
+"Now," he said sitting behind his desk across from her, still smiling," you must be wondering why I sent for you."

-He looked at her for a few moments before going on, studying her pale face, untidy hair and proletarian clothing.
+He looked at her for a few moments before going on, studying her pale face, untidy hair and proletarian clothing with approval.
 "I knew your father," he finally said.

-"I was a student of his before...actually when the Gestapo got him."
+"I was a student of his before...actually even when the Gestapo arrested him."

 "In Leipzig?"
 It was a stupid question, because it must have been Leipzig, but she felt she had to say something.